orlikraf/flutter-hexagon/README.md

 ),
 ```

-To customize `HexagonWidget` in grid use buildHexagon function and return a `HexagonWidget.template(color, elevation, child)`.
+To customize any `HexagonWidget` in grid use buildHexagon function and return a `HexagonWidgetBuilder` for tile of your choosing.
-If you provide a `buildChild` function it will override any child provided in template.
+If you provide a `buildChild` function it will override any child provided in builder.

 #### Hexagon Grid